AstroVPK/kali/README.md

   The C Foreign Function Interface `cffi` is used to make the libcarma.so library calls from Python.
-Use of `cffi` is now depracated.
+Use of `cffi` is now deprecated.
 For posterity sake, `cffi` can be installed into Anaconda using

   `bash-prompt$ sudo apt-get install libffi6` (On linux only)